Aircraft Worker (Aviation Structural Mechanics)

 - Unfavorable background check may result in termination if determination is made you are not eligible for a CAC card.

-- Must have completed Navy Aviation Structural Mechanics (AM) “A” School or equivalent
+- Must have completed Navy Aviation Machinist Mate AT “A” School

-- Must have 3 years F/A-18 E/F/G O-level aircraft system maintenance experience. or equivalent
+- Must have 3 years F/A-18 A-G O-level aircraft system maintenance experience.

 - Knowledge and use of special tools/equipment required to perform assigned maintenance tasks is mandatory.